WPaxos: Wide Area Network Flexible Consensus: WPaxos Overview

 WPaxos adopts the flexible quorum idea to WAN deployments.
 Our quorum system derives from the grid quorum layout, shown in Figure \ref{fig:grid}, in which rows and columns act as $Q_1$ and $Q_2$ quorums respectively.
 An attractive property of this grid quorum arrangement is $Q_1+Q_2$ does not need to exceed $N$, the total number of acceptors, in order to guarantee intersection of any $Q_1$ and $Q_2$.
 Let $q_1, q_2$ denote one specific instance in $Q_1$ and $Q_2$.
 Since $q_1 \in Q_1$ are chosen from rows and $q_2 \in Q_2$ are chosen from columns, any $q_1$ and $q_2$ are guaranteed to intersect even when $|q_1+q_2| < N$.

 In WPaxos quorums, each column represents a zone and acts as a unit of availability or geographical partitioning.
 The collection of all zones form a grid.
-In this setup, we further relax the grid quorum constraints in both $Q_1$ and $Q_2$ to achieve a more fault-tolerant and efficient alternative.
-Instead of using rigid grid columns, WPaxos picks $f+1$ (majority) nodes in a zone over $2f+1$ nodes, regardless of their row position, to tolerate $f$ crash failures in every zone.
-In addition, so as to tolerate $F$ \emph{zone failures} within $Z$ zones, $q_1 \in Q_1$ is selected from $Z-F$ zones, and $q_2 \in Q_2$ from $F+1$ zones.
-Figure~\ref{fig:gridb} shows one such example of $q_1$ and $q_2$ intersecting at one node.
-In that deployment, each zone has 3 nodes, and each $q_2$ includes 2 out of 3 nodes from 2 zones.
-The $q_1$ quorum spans 3 out of 4 zones and includes any 2 nodes from each zone.
-Using a 2 row $q_1$ rather than 1 row $q_1$ has negligible effect on the performance, as we show in the evaluation.
-But then using a larger quorum allows us to better handle failures, as we discuss in Section~\ref{sec:fault-tolerance}.

-Next, we formally define WPaxos quorums in TLA+~\cite{tla} and prove that our quorums always intersect.
+In this setup, we further generalize the grid quorum constraints in both $Q_1$ and $Q_2$ to achieve a more fault-tolerant and flexible alternative.
+Instead of using rigid grid columns, we introduce two parameters: $f_z$, the number of zone failures tolerated, and $f_n$, the number of node failures a zone can tolerate before losing availability.